Exodus000/CloudComputingProj/ReadMe.md

-## How to deploy the music player on your VM
+## How to deploy the music player on your PC

 ### 1 Launch VMs